agent-squirrel/OSIRiS/README.md

-# OSIRiS (Officeworks Store Initialization Routine and Scripts)
+# OSIRiS (Officeworks Scripted Initialization Routine for Stores)
-OSIRiS V1 is a tool kit for working on display/demo computers at Officeworks or other environments where Group Policies and system images are impractical.
+OSIRiS is a tool kit for working on display/demo computers at Officeworks or other environments where Group Policies and system images are impractical.
 It makes setting up and selling display computers less of a chore and a more